 As a system administrator, I’ve seen a lot of creative attempts by salespeople to explore a target company.
-Here’s an observation I think many marketers are facing in creating an effective email marketing campaign.
-This one process may be what’s keeping your email messages from reaching their identified targets.
+Here’s an observation I think many marketers and salespeople are facing in creating an effective email campaign.
+This one process may be what’s keeping your email messages from reaching their targets.

 One of the techniques used by email providers like Google is to route incorrectly addressed incoming email to a catch-all email account.
 This account is usually the administrator.
 But it can be anything the administrator wants.